jimlawton/h800/README.md

 The _H-1800 Programmers' Reference Manual_ has been transcribed to Markdown here: https://github.com/jimlawton/h800/blob/master/docs/prm/Honeywell-1800-PRM.md

-The _ARGUS Manual of Assembly Language_ is being transcribed to Markdown here: https://github.com/jimlawton/h800/blob/master/docs/argus/ARGUS_Manual_of_Assembly_Language.md
+The _ARGUS Manual of Assembly Language_ has been transcribed to Markdown here: https://github.com/jimlawton/h800/blob/master/docs/argus/ARGUS_Manual_of_Assembly_Language.md (there are 2 pages missing in the original document scan)